Python Web Scraping in 2025: Tools, Tips & Proxies

 from bs4 import BeautifulSoup

-Then, create a Beautiful Soup object to parse the HTML content we fetched:
+Then create a parser object from the HTML we fetched:

 soup_parser = BeautifulSoup(page_html, "html.parser")

-This gives us the paragraph elements.
-Each one contains an anchor tag (<a>) whose text is the actual title.
-We can extract just the text using a list comprehension:
+Each paragraph holds an anchor tag whose text is the title.
+Extract just the text with a list comprehension:

 print(extracted_titles)